abhanjac/stairs_detection_kinect_opencv/README.md

 * A small model stair is provided (image below).
 The algorithm should be able to detect that as well as real stairs.
 * Algorithm should be able differentiate between stairs going up or down and measure the distance to the stairs. when the user is close enough.
-* All softwires should be open source.
+* All software should be open source.
 * Overall setup should be battery operated and should be portable enough for testing on actual stars.

 # Current Framework: